Over 100 arrested at Columbia University as police move in on pro-Palestinian protesters

 Students were detained on the buses before being taken to the precinct.

-Demonstrations at the school's main entrance have continued throughout the day, leading at times to violent confrontations.
+Demonstrations at the school's main entrance have continued throughout the day and into the night, leading at times to violent confrontations with counter-protesters and, subsequently, more arrests.

 "New Yorkers have every right to express their sorrow, but that heartbreak does not give you the right to harass others, to spread hate," Mayor Eric Adams said.